Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 Multisensory tutoring dyslexia Earlwood

-Our multisensory approach is structured, diagnostic, cumulative, engaging, and creative.
-One-on-one or small group sessions help ensure that maximum attention and engagement are maintained and that the needs of each student are addressed effectively.
+Our multisensory approach is carefully crafted to be structured, diagnostic, cumulative, engaging, and creative.
+By providing one-on-one or small group sessions, we can maintain a high level of attention and engagement while effectively addressing the specific needs of each student.

-What methods do our MSL therapists and practitioners employ to assist students with dyslexia?
+How do our MSL therapists and practitioners support students with dyslexia?

 We: